-'Cyber Storm' Tests Government Reaction To Cyberattacks Amid Increasing Threats
+3 Days Of War Games Test Government Response To Serious Cyberattacks

 The biannual drill, run by the Department of Homeland Security, involves more than 1,000 participants (or "players") around the globe, including federal, state and local law enforcement authorities, and other government agencies.

-Jeanette Manfra, the assistant secretary for cybersecurity and communications at DHS says the U.S. faces "increasingly severe and significant cyber incidents effecting the public and the private sector."
+Jeanette Manfra, the assistant secretary for cybersecurity and communications at DHS says the U.S. faces "increasingly severe and significant cyber incidents affecting the public and the private sector."
 The Cyber Storm exercise, she says, provides "a safe opportunity to simulate discovery of and response to a large-scale, coordinated cyberattack."

 She says no actual systems are attacked during the exercise, and most of the participants "play" from their normal work locations.
 She said players are not trying to solve technical issues relating to an attack, but rather to work on the steps they take to collaborate with each other.